technofocus-pte/msignt2/Leveraging MLOps and Azure OpenAI for Targeted Marketing Contoso Bank's Journey to Expand Borrower Base.md

 ### **Task 7 : Create Azure OpenAI resource**

+In this task, we create Azure OpenAI resource to deploy OpenAI models for embeddings and completions to use them in Chatapp

 1. Open a new tab and search for **Azure OpenAI** service and select it.